 The tropEd Master Programme

-The degree programme is characterised by a unique synergy of experience and expertise of leading European institutions.
-It prepares people to work more effectively in a multicultural environment by exposing them to multiple perspectives and offers a flexible structure with the Europe-wide recognition of education.
+The degree programme is characterised by a unique synergy of experience and expertise of leading institutions all over the world.
+It prepares people to work more effectively in a multicultural environment by exposing them to multiple perspectives and offers a flexible structure with the world-wide recognition of education.
 The programme is open to students world-wide.

 The Masters Programme in International Health is offered across tropEd member institutions.
 The modular programme for full-time or part-time study consists of an introductory core course, specialised optional modules and a research project submitted as a thesis.
 It is intended for completion within a minimum of one year (full-time) up to a maximum of five years (part-time).
 Studies comprise a number of public health-related disciplines including anthropology, biology, economics, education, environmental health, epidemiology and statistics, management studies, nutrition, population sciences and reproductive health, psychology, social sciences research, sociology, travel and migrant health and tropical medicine with a focus on infectious diseases, parasitology, virology, bacteriology and laboratory practice.